jon-starnes/GeoPointInPolygonChecker/README.md

 You can test a [demo the function here](https://jon-starnes.github.io/geochecker.html) with different x, y coordinates.
 The sample data is currently hard coded to San Francisco but the next update will allow fetching OpenStreetMap data from different cities.

 ## Future Updates
-- Add input for specific search region for other city shapes from OpenStreet Maps
+- Display the map shapes of the input and coordinates from OpenStreet Maps
 - A potential option to use a URL from another open source geojson data source.